prisma-archive/graphcool-templates/github-authentication/README.md

 * Open file `github-authentication.js` and replace `__CLIENT_ID__` and `__CLIENT_SECRET__` with your Github's credentials.
 (See below for `Github App Setup`)
 * Create a new Schema Extension Function and paste the schema from `schema-extension.graphql` and code from `github-authentication.js`.
-* Create a new Permanent Access Token (PAT) in project settings. *It needs to have the same name as the function to make it available in the execution context of the function.*
+* Create a new Permanent Access Token (PAT) in the project settings. *It needs to have the same name as the function to make it available in the execution context of the function.*
 * Remove all Create permissions for the `User` type.
 The function uses a Permanent Access Token to create users via the API so the permissions are not needed.

 ## Github App Setup